2655 STRATFORD ROAD, HOCKLEY HEATH, SOLIHULL, B94 5NH

 The King George Memorial Hall was built in 1892 by George Frederick Muntz and was then known as the Institute, it was and still is, the hub of the Village.

-Mr Walter Higgs King George Memorial Hall Solihull MENU
+Mr Walter Higgs MENU